Routing

 Replacing an Existing Page

-It’s very easy to take control of existing pages in Helium.
+Taking control of a page in Helium is as simple as defining a new file-path in the pages directory.
 Simply create a new folder underneath the pages directory with the name of the route you want to replace, then create a file in that new directory named index.page.tsx

-.
-For example, if you wanted to replace the dashboard page, you would do that under /pages/dashboard/index.page.tsx
+- If you wanted to replace the dashboard page, you would do that under

 Creating a New Page

-In a similar fashion if you want to create a new route, simply create a new folder named the new route in the pages folder and create an index.page.tsx.
+Alongside replacing an existing helium page, you can create new pages for your instance using Helium.
+To achieve this, simply create a new folder named the new route in the pages folder and create an index.page.tsx.
 You can also create other files under this folder with naming convention [otherName].page.tsx

-.
-For example, if you wanted to create a new route /test
+- If you wanted to create a new route

 Replacing Multiple Pages at Once

-To avoid having to define a course details page for every course slug, a single file can be created which will control the layout of the course details page, which can then load in content dynamically.
+A single file can be created for multiple/all courses.
+This file will control the layout of the course details page, which can then load in content dynamically.

 - In the